jimbobbennett/AgroHack/Steps/ExportDataToBlobStorage.md

    For the `<location>`, use the name of the location closest to you.

-   For the `<account_name>`, pick a name that is globally unique, so include things such as the data or your name, for example `agrohackjim2020`.
+   For the `<account_name>`, pick a name that is globally unique, so include things such as the date or your name, for example `agrohackjim2020`.
 To make it easier, name it the same as your Azure IoT Central app.

-   The `-resource-group AgroHack` setting adds this storage account to the new resource group you created in the previous step.
+   The `-resource-group AgroHack` setting adds this storage account to the new Resource Group you created in the previous step.

    The `--sku Standard_LRS` setting sets the data replication to be `Locally-redundant storage (LRS)` as this is the cheapest option.
 For production workloads you would want better redundancy, read the [documentation on data redundancy](https://docs.microsoft.com/azure/storage/common/storage-redundancy/?WT.mc_id=agrohack-github-jabenn) for more details on this.